Cuke7/DB-mini-wiki/README.md

 23/8/2017 : Updated Kylocke and Macho Ringabolt stats + added "Top" button.

-24/8/2017 : Updated Dismara and Gafgard new sprites.
+24/8/2017 : Updated Dismara and Gafgard new sprites + New layout for the characters page.